 Regular cleaning and disinfecting of clothing and personal objects both on campus, or traveling to and from campus can help reduce the transmission of SARS-COV2, the virus responsible for COVID-19, between persons who are pre-symptomatic, symptomatic, or asymptomatic.

 Regular self-monitoring and reporting of symptoms by all students and employees working on or off campus has been an essential measure in limiting the spread of SARS-COV2, the virus responsible for COVID-19, between persons who are pre-symptomatic, symptomatic, or asymptomatic.
+Please review attached recommendations regarding isolation for individuals who have tested positive for COVID-19, or quarantine for those who have been exposed to infected individuals.

 Although the requirement for on-campus employees to carry and regularly scan a POM reading device has been lifted, it is vitally important for any employee who tests positive for COVID-19 to report it promptly to firstname.lastname@example.org in order to initiate follow up contact tracing when applicable.